Communicating Across the Generations at Work

 Connecting and Communicating in a Multi-Generational Workplace

-As a leadership keynote speaker, Kit provides strategies that help improve intergenerational communication in multi-generational workplaces.
-For instance, if you’re a young manager in the service industry; how do you establish credibility with a person old enough to be your grandparent?
+If you’re a young manager; how do you establish credibility with a person old enough to be your parent?
 If you have just taken your first management position; how do you suddenly start effectively supervising people your same age?
 If Baby Boomers have most of the good jobs in your organization; how do you keep your young people around?
 If you’re significantly younger than everyone else on the team; how do you get older colleagues to listen?

-Welchlin Keynote Presentations sorts through the stereotypes, and identifies the strengths and weaknesses of Traditionals, Boomers, Gen Xers, and Millennials.
-As a one of the leading customer service speakers in the country, Kit assists clients in tailoring their intergenerational communication messages, and how to improve customer service.
-Understanding the intergenerational communication issues will aid staff with strategies on how to handle difficult customers.
-Kit provides half-day seminars, short break out sessions, and keynote presentations.
-And of course, learning intergenerational communication skills can reduce frustrations and enhance stress management in the workplace.
+Kit sorts through the stereotypes, and identifies the strengths and weaknesses of Traditionals, Boomers, Gen Xers, Millennials, and Gen Zers.
+Understanding the intergenerational communication issues will support your staff with strategies to communicate more effectively with each other.
+And of course, learning intergenerational communication skills can reduce frustrations and stress in the workplace and at home.

 “Thank you for your presenting The Generations at Work at our Annual Convention.
 Your knowledge and expertise ensured a valuable experience for all in attendance.
 The feedback from your session: Very dynamic speaker!
 Very informative and humorous!
 Kit’s session was the highlight of the day.”